FlagOpen/FlagPerf/README.md

 # nvidia use CUDA_VISIBLE_DEVICE and cambricon MLU_VISIBLE_DEVICES
 ACCE_VISIBLE_DEVICE_ENV_NAME = "CUDA_VISIBLE_DEVICES"

-# Set type of benchmarks, default or customized.
-# default: run benchmarks in training/benchmarks/
-# [NOT SUPPORTED] customized: run benchmarks in training/<vendor>/benchmarks/
-TEST_TYPE = "default"

 # Set pip source, which will be used in preparing envs in container
 PIP_SOURCE = "https://mirrors.aliyun.com/pypi/simple"